ljeasson/year-guesser/README.md

 # Welcome to Year Guesser
 The simple yet challenging mobile trivia game that quizzes you on the release years of your favorite movies, video games, and songs

+Example:  **What was the release year of**
+Movie: *28 Days Later*
+Video Game: *Grand Theft Auto: Vice City*
+Song: "Complicated" by Avril Lavigne

+Answer
+>!
+2002

 ## Current Tech Stack
 React Native, Google Firebase, Ionic, Docker
 <!--